apparebit/diaphanous/data/provenance.md

     and
     [2022](https://www.missingkids.org/content/dam/missingkids/pdfs/2022-reports-by-country.pdf),
     while also making them machine-readable and adding ISO-3166 Alpha-3 codes.

+  * __`csam-reports-per-year-country-capita.csv`__: The result of cleaning up and merging the following datasets into one denormalized table:

+      - `countries.csv`
+      - `csam-reports-per-country.csv`
+      - `populations.csv`
+      - `regions.csv`
+      - `arab-league.csv`

+    The table contains a set of rows with country code `☪` (both Alpha-2 and Alpha-3) and country name `Arab League` that accumulate reports, population, and reports per capita for all member countries of the Arab League.
+They are singled out because they account for an outsized share of CSAM reports both in absolute numbers and per capita.

   * __`csam-reports-per-platform.json`__: Transparency disclosures about CSAM by major social media platforms and companies as well as the corresponding